emfcamp/Website/templates/about/accessibility.md

 If you're considering arriving by train and you have accessibility needs, please [let us know](mailto:contact@emfcamp.org) in advance so we can arrange transport from the station.

+## Hiring mobility aids

+Mobility equipment, including scooters, power chairs and wheelchairs, is available for hire via [Mobility Hire](https://mobilityhire.com/festival-mobility-hire-equipment/).
+We aren't currently listed in their drop-down of festivals but they will be able to provide delivery to the site.
+Please [email us](mailto:contact@emfcamp.org) if you need further information.

 ## Parking and camping

 There is a designated accessible parking area just outside the main gate.
 Please let the stewards know where you're heading and they can direct you there.